U.S. Embassy Stockholm, Sweden - STK

 If you are married: Your original marriage certificate, English translation, and a photocopy.

-If you were previously married: Your original divorce or spouse’s death certificate, English translation, and a photocopy.
+If you were previously married: Your original divorce decree or spouse’s death certificate, English translation, and a photocopy.
 If the petition is based on marriage to petitioner, you will also need to present any original divorce decree(s) of the petitioner.

 If you are older than 16 years of age: The original police certificate from your country of current residence and countries of previous residence.
-If these three items are all true, you must bring a more recent police certificate to the interview:
+Note that the police certificate from current country of residence cannot be older than two (2) years.

 For employment-based visa applications: A letter from your U.S. employer dated less than one month ago.